sean44104/Removable-Gate-GCC/README.md

 **Scroll to the bottom of the readme for an ordering guide and information on each JLC material (WIP) :D**

-NOTE: This project is a work in progress!
-There are changes and improvements I want to make.
-I will list them here:
+NOTE: Here is a list of changes and improvements that were made for RGGCCv2.0:

-1. For now, please do not order the "ShellScrewMod" files.
-Just ignore them for now.
-After further IRL testing, I found the design to be faulty due to resin shrinkage.
-I want to redesign this system so it can be perfect :)
+1. A complete redesign for the Metal Threads Mod.
+It should be better, but I have not tested the design yet.
+Print this at your own risk and let me know how it goes!

-2. You may notice that your button wells are a bit wide.
-There is a larger gap between the walls of the button holes on these shells than on an OEM gcc shell.
-I am aware of this problem, and I have already developed a fix!
-It will be included in the next release when that is ready.
-If you want to try it early, dm me.
-Just keep in mind that if you are ordering transparent shells in 8001 translucent resin, oil sprayed finish, the material is a bit thicker than the others and the tolerances change.
-For this reason, the wider button wells might actually be a good thing if thats the material you are going for.
-Things to think about...
+2. The button wells have been slightly tightened.
+Now, the wells are much closer to OEM size.
+They should work great and the buttons should rattle a bit less!
+The button press feel should also be a bit more consistent.

-3. Currently, the USB-C hole plug (BjartPlug) is a bit small.
-A lot of USB-C cables wont fit in there.
-Im working on a fix!
-I need to redesign that part a little to make it bigger while still making sure its nice and pretty.
-Maybe even create multiple different types of hole plugs to serve different purposes!
+3. The USB-C hole plug (BjartPlug) has been redesigned and expanded to be 15mm wide.
+Now, all USB-C cables should fit inside!
+I encourage people to redesign this part to add cool features, like perhaps a screw-in locking mechanism!

 ![ControllerCollection](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/image1.png)
 ![NotchBuilder](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/image2.png)